 A Real Fraud Case We Handled

 A recent client of the firm was charged with check fraud and bank fraud in an amount over $20,000.
 The client was a doctor who faced serious felony fraud allegations with a potential State Prison sentence of 5 years.
 The client was amazed to get a letter from the prosecutor’s office charging him with 10 counts of fraud and requesting his presence at a felony arraignment.
-The client never had any intent of submitting bad checks, however before he could cancel his payments the accounts had been frozen and no funds were available.
+The client never had any intention of submitting bad checks, however, before he could cancel his payments the accounts had been frozen and no funds were available.
 The checks he had written did not clear and the client was charged with criminal fraud.
 We negotiated away the most serious charges through motions and the client saved his career and standing.

 Criminal charges can often stem from honest and unfortunate mistakes.
 Difficult times in a person’s life can lead to a life-altering criminal case.

-Often, simple mistakes in how a person reimburses themselves from professional accounts leads to allegations of criminal fraud.
+Often, simple mistakes in how a person reimburses themselves from a professional account leads to allegations of criminal fraud.
 Any allegation of criminal fraud requires proof of intent.
-Intent to defraud or intent to get some financial advantage by lying are difficult to prove but easy to allege.
+Intent to defraud or intent to get some financial advantage by lying is difficult to prove but easy to allege.
 The problem with financial crimes like bank or wire fraud is that once a transaction takes place, intent can always be implied if the defendant received financial benefit.
 Someone who processes a credit card transaction using inaccurate personal information may have received significant benefit.
 Although a mistake was made in how credit or funds were received, once a transaction goes through, the evidence is cemented in time.

 The most serious federal fraud crimes relating to tax and wire fraud may require forensic accounting.
 The FBI and CA state prosecutors all employ financial specialists who comb through financial records, bank receipts, and credit card statements to look for any transactions that may have been unauthorized.